-Consumer protection is a primary element in legislative construction.
+Consumer protection is a primary element in legislative construction and precedent at the state level in both the State Energy Conservation Office (SECO) and the Public Utility Commission of Texas (PUCT).
 The PACE Act delegates to the local government most of the details for PACE program success and does not specifically set a Savings to Investment Ratio (SIR).
 Sec.
 399.009(a)(8) requires that the period of the assessment must not exceed the useful life of the project.
 Sec.
 399.009(b) requires a method of assessing the owner's financial ability to pay the assessment including requiring the local government to set "an appropriate ratio of the amount of the assessment to the assessed value of the property."
 Under Sec.
 300.011(a), each qualified project must be given an independent third-party review of "water or energy baseline conditions and the projected water or energy savings," and under Sec.
 399.011(b) the local government must require verification that the project was properly completed and operating as intended.

 The Underwriting Working Group established uniform underwriting standards that would respect the statute and protect local governments.
 Key to this policy is the expectation that the long-term energy or water savings of a project will equal or exceed the financing cost of the improvements based on a SIR greater than 1 (SIR>1).
 The SIR, based on best practices in other states and on the successful Texas LoanSTAR Program, is designed to provide confidence in PACE project success for local governments, property owners, mortgage lenders, and PACE capital providers.
 Relaxing the standard makes program expansion by local governments more challenging because it increases concern regarding risk of project failure.
-This is especially true in the early stages of TX-PACE adoption throughout the state.
+This was especially true in the early stages of TX-PACE adoption throughout the state.